 A Home Equity Line of Credit is another form of credit where your home is the collateral.
 You may learn how to get a home equity line of credit by visiting your bank.
 From your bank you may then get approved for a certain amount based on the equity in your home.
 In addition, there is only a set time during which you may borrow.
 You may or may not be allowed to renew after this allowed borrowing time frame.
 More than likely, you will repay in a monthly minimum payment that encompasses the interest combined with a part of the principal amount.

-Is a HELOC a second mortgage?
-Not necessarily.
 Many HELOCs are an open line of available credit, but a second mortgage is usually an outright loan of a fixed amount rather than just an available home line of credit.
 Second mortgages are characterized by a fixed amount of money lent with that amount having to be repaid in equal payments over a fixed period.

-Another one of the reverse mortgage benefits over the HELOC is the reliability that the HECM line of credit will stay open and available when needed.
+Another one of the reverse mortgage advantages over the HELOC is the reliability that the HECM line of credit will stay open and available when needed.
 HELOCs are notorious for suddenly being decreased or being closed altogether, especially if the borrower has not been actively drawing from the loan.
 This is difficult because many borrowers prefer to have a line of credit available and open to withdraw from only if the time comes when a need arises.
 To be forced to stay actively borrowing on the credit line in order to keep an open status or finding out the line of credit has been decreased or closed suddenly would be frustratingly inconvenient for anyone.

 The HECM LOC also has an advantage of significant line of credit growth potential.
 Taking out a HECM early in retirement and keeping the credit line open for use in the future proves to be a popular strategic plan.
 The unused line of credit grows at current expected interest rates; therefore, taking a HECM at 62 gives your line of credit time to grow as opposed to waiting until 82, especially if the expected reverse mortgage interest rates increase over time.